osohq/oso-nest-doc-mgmt/README.md

 #### Rules

+The following rule in [policy.polar](.src/oso/policy.polar) authorizes all actors who have a "guest" role to read any
+document:

+    allow(user: Guest, "read", document: Document) if
+        role(user, "guest", document);

+    allow(user: User, "read", document:Document) if
+        role(user, "guest", document);

-The following rule in [policy.polar](./src/oso/policy.polar) authorizes only _authenticated_ users to create documents:
+This rule authorizes only _authenticated_ users to create documents:

     # allow all authenticated users to create
     allow(_user: User, "create", "Document");